Skip to main content

 That way, you don’t have to track specific spending categories, allowing you to spend your leftover income how you want while still accumulating savings.

-“One advantage to a savings budget is that you don’t have to sweat the small stuff, like grabbing an expensive coffee, because the big stuff is already taken care of,” Chief Wealth Management Officer Adam Cox said.
+“One advantage to a savings budget is that you don’t have to sweat the small stuff, like grabbing an expensive coffee, because the big stuff is already taken care of,” said Chief Wealth Management Officer Adam Cox.

 This budget is ideal for someone with a stable income, a fully funded emergency fund, and little to no debt.